 Entrances and exits, fencing, lighting, landscaping, and other site furnishings can be placed to control pedestrian and traffic flow.
 For example, small shrubs can be placed between a sidewalk and driveway to deter pedestrians from walking into a traffic area outside of a crosswalk.
 Physical guides like architectural bollards and light posts force visitors to slow and navigate around them.

-Recent terrorist attacks have increased the prevalence of crash- and attack-resistant security bollards at military, governmental, and other buildings or spaces requiring higher security levels.
+Recent terrorist attacks have increased the prevalence of crash-rated or steel-pipe security bollards at military, governmental, and other buildings or spaces requiring higher security levels.
 Security bollards are more than a visual marker; they can be used to protect property and occupants from vehicle ramming attacks.
 Pedestrians can easily walk around them, but a well-placed bollard can greatly increase building security.

 Some site furnishings have also moved toward increased security.
 Impact-resistant garden planters, blast-resistant garbage bins, and crash-resistant bike racks are all also available.